ProjeQtOr

-Technically ProjeQtOr relies on PHP with a MySQL or PostgreSQL database and the Apache web server.
+ProjeQtOr relies on PHP with a MySQL or PostgreSQL database and the Apache web server as dependencies.

 In the book "Démarche et outil de gestion de portefeuille de projets informatiques" (approach and tool for project portfolio management), this tool is proposed as a credible free alternative to the proprietary software "Genius Project" (distributed by IBM).

 Project sources are available on SourceForge.